BenjaminDerProgrammierer/webontour/README.md

 | `DB_PORT` | database port (Default: `5432`) |
 | `WEBHOOK_SECRET` | secret for the webhook |
 | `DOCKER_SOCKET_PATH` | path to the Docker socket (Default: `/var/run/docker.sock`) |

+## Architecture / Execution overview

+### Client

+- Image name: `benjaminderprogrammierer/webontour-client` (`dev` and `latest` tags)
+- Container name: `webontour-client` (or `-dev` for developemnt)
+- Connected with DB and Server in a network
+- Depends on a healthy backend
+- Build files are in `client/Dockerfile{.prod,.dev}`
+- `CLIENT_PORT` is passed through to the host
+- `NODE_ENV` is set, `PORT` is set to `CLIENT_PORT` and `VITE_API_URL` is set to the backend server.
+- In development, the `client` directory without the node modules is mapped to the app directory of the docker container.
+- Using the dev and start scripts for development and production, respectivly
+- The development server is a hot reloading vite instance, we use vite to build, and nginx to serve the application (and proxy the backend)

+### Server